rafaelbecks/glow/USER_MANUAL.md

 ## What is G.L.O.W.?

-G.L.O.W. is a real-time visual instrument that transforms your music into beautiful, geometric light patterns.
-Inspired by pioneers of kinetic art like Jesús Rafael Soto, Gego, and John Whitney, it creates structured, evolving geometries that dance with your sound in real time.
+G.L.O.W. is a real-time visual instrument that transforms your music into geometric light patterns.
+Inspired by pioneers of kinetic art like Jesús Rafael Soto, Gego, and John Whitney, it creates structured, evolving geometries that renders with your sound (MIDI input) in real time.

-Perfect for:
-- **Musicians** performing live or in the studio
-- **Visual artists** creating interactive installations
-- **Performers** adding dynamic visuals to their shows
-- **Anyone** who wants to see their music come to life

----

 ## Getting Started